openstack/api-sig/guidelines/microversion_specification.rst

 can be increased when supporting old clients is too great a burden.
 Increasing the minimum version means breaking the old clients, this happens very rarely also.

+Services expose information about their minimum and maximum supported microversion range as part of :ref:`version-discovery`.

 Each version includes all the changes since minimum version was introduced.
 It is not possible to request the feature introduced at microversion X.Y